 Flexible Spending Account (FSA) Benefits From Paychex

-We can help you offer an FSA as a lucrative benefit that enhances your overall health insurance offerings.
+Offer an FSA as a lucrative benefit that enhances your overall health insurance offerings.
+Benefits of a Paychex FSA include:

 - Development of employee communications to encourage participation

-Also known as a medical FSA, a health care flexible spending account allows employees to use pre-tax dollars for out-of-pocket medical expenses such as doctor co-pays, prescriptions, deductible expenses, and other eligible medical expenses.
-FSAs are funded via payroll deduction, and employees can start using the money as soon as their enrollment kicks in.
+Also known as a medical FSA, a health care flexible spending account allows employees to use pretax funds for qualifying out-of-pocket medical expenses like co-pays or deductibles.
+Money becomes usable upon enrollment, which is funded via payroll deduction.

-Up to $300 per month can be deducted pre-tax from an employee’s paycheck pre-tax for costs such as work-related commuting, parking, and mass transit.
+Up to $300 per month can be deducted pretax from an employee’s paycheck for work-related commuting, parking, and mass transit expenses.
 Once the employee pays for expenses out-of-pocket, they may be reimbursed for qualified costs.

-The dependent care FSA, also known as the childcare FSA, allows employees to pay for dependent care services (preschool or daycare, summer day camp, before or after school programs, and child or adult daycare) on a pre-tax basis.
-Funds are only available if they’ve already been contributed, meaning the full year’s election is not available on day one of the plan year.
-Costs are paid out-of-pocket, then reimbursed afterward.
+The dependent care FSA, also known as the childcare FSA, allows employees to pay for certain dependent care services such as summer camp and child or adult daycare on a pretax basis.
+Funds are available after contribution, meaning the entire year’s allocation isn’t instantly available.
+Costs are paid upfront and then reimbursed afterward.

 A limited purpose FSA is used in conjunction with a high-deductible health plan (HDHP) and a health savings account (HSA) to pay for eligible dental and vision care expenses only.
 The total amount contributed is available on the first day of the plan year.